 - Security Information and Event Management (SIEM): Monitor logs for signs of intrusion.

-- User Behaviour Analytics (UBA): Detect abnormal user behaviour patterns.
+- User Behavior Analytics (UBA): Detect abnormal user behavior patterns.

 - Incident Response Plan: Develop a plan to respond swiftly to incidents.
 Ipsos reports that only 19% of businesses have a formal incident response plan.

-Individuals are particularly vulnerable to cyber-attacks while travelling.
-Typical cyber attack techniques used against travellers include ransomware, malicious updates, phishing, and unauthorised access.
+Individuals are particularly vulnerable to cyber-attacks while traveling.
+Typical cyber attack techniques used against travelers include ransomware, malicious updates, phishing, and unauthorised access.

 Points of Vulnerability to Consider: